shadow-robot/mujoco_ros_pkgs/mujoco_ros_utils/launch/README.md

 # Spawn object and place in tote demo

-This demo involves picking and placing in a tote of a utl5_medium box
+This demo involves picking and placing in a tote of a utl5_medium box.

 First launch the following launch file by running this command on the terminal, this will start all the grasp related stuff and the mujoco service to spawn objects:

 ```
-roslaunch sr_manipulation_state_machine sim_test_mujoco.launch
+roslaunch mujoco_ros_utils tote_demo.launch
 ```

 At this point call the spawn demo client by running the following command: